Screenly/Playground/api/README.md

 [API](https://developer.screenlyapp.com/#operation/assets_create)

 Here, we are creating a web asset with JS injection.
-JS injection is a Javascript code, that will run once a page is loaded on your screen.
+JS injection is a JavaScript code, that will run once a page is loaded on your screen.

 Here are some examples and tips on writing a proper JS Injector code: [Js Injector](../javascript-injectors/README.md)